Russian police pursuing other members of Pussy Riot

 Police said on Monday they were searching for other members of the group over the February protest at Moscow’s Christ the Saviour Cathedral, but had not yet identified the suspects.

-They did not say how many people they were looking for, nor whether they faced arrest and charges.
-Five members of the anonymous feminist punk group stormed the church altar in brightly colored balaclavas, mismatched dresses and wielding an electric guitar, but only three were arrested and tried.
+Police did not say how many people they were looking for, nor whether they faced arrest and charges or whether they were just wanted for questioning.

 Nadezhda Tolokonnikova, 22, Maria Alyokhina, 24, and Yekaterina Samutsevich, 30, were convicted of hooliganism motivated by religious hatred over their performance of a “punk prayer” urging the Virgin Mary to rid Russia of Putin.